What's Hidden in a Randomly Weighted Neural Network?: Abstract

 \section{Abstract}

 Training a neural network is synonymous with learning the values of the weights.
-In contrast, we demonstrate that randomly weighted neural networks contain subnetworks which achieve impressive performance without ever training the weight values.
-Hidden in a randomly weighted Wide ResNet-50 \cite{wideresnet} we show that there is a subnetwork (with random weights) that is smaller than, but matches the performance of a ResNet-34 \cite{resnet} trained on ImageNet \cite{imagenet}.
+In contrast, we demonstrate that randomly weighted neural networks contain subnetworks which achieve impressive performance without ever modifying the weight values.
+Hidden in a randomly weighted Wide ResNet-50 \cite{wideresnet} we find a subnetwork (with random weights) that is smaller than, but matches the performance of a ResNet-34 \cite{resnet} trained on ImageNet \cite{imagenet}.
 Not only do these ``untrained subnetworks" exist, but we provide an algorithm to effectively find them.
 We empirically show that as randomly weighted neural networks with fixed weights grow wider and deeper, an ``untrained subnetwork" approaches a network with learned weights in accuracy.
+Our code and pretrained models are available at: \href{https://github.com/allenai/hidden-networks}{https://github.com/allenai/hidden-networks}.